King Bob the Nth

-- In John Ringo's and David Weber's Empire of Man (aka Prince Roger) space opera series, the 500-year-old dynasty has had ten Emperors and nine Empresses.
-All but two of the Empresses have been named Alexandra — Prince Roger's mother is the seventh.
+- In John Ringo's and David Weber's Empire of Man (aka Prince Roger) space opera series, the 500-year-old dynasty has had ten Emperors and eight Empresses.
+All Empresses but the first have been named Alexandra — Prince Roger's mother is the seventh.
 His sister is also named Alexandra.
 One of his middle names is Alexander.

 - In the Worldwar series by Harry Turtledove, the Race is governed by a 50,000 year old imperial dynasty headed by the Ssumaz family.
 The current emperor is "37th Emperor Risson".

 - Fighting Fantasy gives us King Salamon LVII of the city-state of Salamonis.

 - Averted in Deltora Quest, in which there does not seem to have been more than one monarch with the same name in the country's history.
 Although the series does end by revealing that Lief and Jasmine named their one of their sons after his father, he is either a second or third son (his brother is named after Jasmine's father, in an aversion of Dead Guy Junior) and likely won't become king.